decred/politeia/politeiawww/api/cms/v1/api.md

 ### `Proposal Billing Details`

-Retrieve all billing information for all given proposal token.
+Retrieve all billing information for the given proposal token.

 Note: This call requires admin privileges.